Learning to mobilize communities

 Asking better questions

 I have never, and will never say, I have all the answers about how to do global health and medical missions work right.
 My role as a community development practitioner is to pose the questions that inspire a community to identify and own the problems.
 Then and only then, will lasting solutions be created.
 If we want to facilitate change, in any community we need to ask better questions of ourselves, and of the communities where we serve.
 This is true in any community in which we want to facilitate change, from a village community in Africa to a hospital in North America.
-It is also true when facilitating change in a community of medical volunteers who serve a few weeks per year in the developing world.
+It is also true when facilitating change in a community of medical volunteers who serve a few weeks per year in low- and middle- income countries.
 The principles are the same.
 Learn to ask better questions, and walk alongside people as they discover and create solutions.